YuriyIvon/DatabaseBenchmark/README.md

 * `MaxNumericValue` - maximum numeric value.
 Is equal to `100` by default.
 * `MinDateTimeValue` - minimum date time value.
 Is equal to the current date and time minus 10 years by default.
 * `MaxDateTimeValue` - maximum date time value.
 Is equal to the current date and time by default.
+* `DateTimeValueStep` - date time value step in `D.HH:MM:SS` format.
+Is `0.00:00:01` by default, which corresponds to 1 second.
 * `MinStringValueLength` - minimum random string length.
 Is equal to `1` by default.
 * `MaxStringValueLength` - maximum random string length.
 Is equal to `10` by default.
 * `AllowedCharacters` - characters to be used when generating a random string.
 By default contains uppercase Latin letters and digits.